leinstay/steamdb/README.md

 # Steam Video Game Database

 JSON file of all games available on Steam with prices and additional data from Steam Spy, GameFAQs, Metacritic, IGDB and HLTB.
-The data is automatically updated and uploaded to Github once a month.
 [Live preview](https://gamegauntlets.com).

 Schema example:
 ```json